plattenbrand/course-pro-wordpress-dev/production-repo-approach.md

      - Remove development files
      - Strip the -dev suffix
      - Push to the production repository
-     - Create a version tag
+     - Create a Git version tag (using 'v' prefix, e.g., v1.0.0)
+     - Note: While Git tags use the 'v' prefix, WordPress plugin headers use just numbers (1.0.0)

 3. **SatisPress Integration**:
    - Deployer for Git monitors the production repository